 Part on Rights in Rem [物权编]

-The Part on Rights in Rem is based on the current Property Law and Guaranty Law.
+The Part on Rights in Rem is based on the current Property Law and Security Law.
 It addresses the rights over res [物] (or things), which the General Part defines as real property (or immovables) [不动产] and personal property (or movables) [动产] (art.
 115).
 The Part on Rights in Rem is organized in five subparts.
-Subpart I lays down general rules of property law, including provisions on real property registration and the types or relief available when rights in rem are infringed upon.
+Subpart I lays down general rules of property law, including provisions on real property registration and the types of relief available for infringements of rights in rem.

 Subparts II to IV each addresses one of the three broad categories of rights in rem: ownership [所有权], usufructs [用益物权], and security interest [担保物权].